What has motivated you for a long-term travel?

 The most memorable moments are from Romania and Turkey.

 In Romania, Transylvania was very impressive!
 Amazingly beautiful mountains and a lot of friendly people in tiny, unexplored villages.
 One of such villages is Vadu Crisului.
 There we were sharing the peaceful life with locals, having dinner and spending time together.
 They took us for a horse ride to the mountain areas to see the Roma land where some real gypsies are still living.
 A unique place that could be unsafe to travel to without a local guide.
-In Transylvania, we went mountain hiking in the west of Romania close to Garda de Sus, visited two different caves.
+In Transylvania, we went mountain hiking with our best and coolest daypacks for hiking in the west of Romania close to Garda de Sus, visited two different caves.

 We very much enjoyed our time in Turkey!
 We spent almost a month traveling along the west coast.
 Tried all kinds of crazy things.
 Rented a speed boat, tried paragliding, got the diving licenses for ourselves.
 We made few beautiful hikes through canyons and even visited an abandoned mountain village.
 A great experience was an authentic Turkish bath house, where we’ve been washed and massaged by an old Turkish man.
 An amazing feeling after a few days in a car with no shower.